 Today we come and pray for healing.

-We commit ourselves to building a culture of safety, making the Church safe for all people, taking survivors and communities to a place where all can thrive.
+We commit ourselves to building a culture of safety, making the Church safe for all people, creating a space where all can thrive.

+God of mercy,

+forgive us

-God of mercy, forgive us for we have failed survivors in the past, give us the grace to make a fresh start.
+for we have failed survivors in the past,

+give us the grace to make a fresh start.

-By your Spirit, transform our compassion so that we may see what Christ sees hear what Christ hears love how Christ loves.
+By your Spirit, transform our compassion, so that we may see what Christ sees hear what Christ hears love how Christ loves.